HIBC2017/WANNAFIX/WANNAFIX-DLL/README.md

 ## UPDATE

-Now includes the creation of the NULL file required to prevent Petya from starting!
+Now includes the creation of the NULL file required to prevent "Petya" Ransomware from starting!